 Normally found in four groups of three, molars are sometimes accompanied by up to four wisdom teeth or extra molars.
 It is possible to have more than or less than four, but most often, there is one wisdom tooth behind each row of molars.
 Wisdom teeth develop much later in life than other teeth, often becoming ‘impacted’ or coming in at an odd angle, which usually leads to them being removed.
 Around a third of adults will never develop wisdom teeth.

 Typically, impacted wisdom teeth are categorized into a few commonly found forms:

-Because of the abundant levels of bacteria in the mouth, it often leads to pericoronitis, an infection of the gum mostly occuring in young people.
+Because of the abundant levels of bacteria in the mouth, it often leads to pericoronitis, an infection of the gum mostly occurring in young people.
 When a tooth partially erupts from the gum, it exposes a flap of tissue that can trap bacteria and lead to infection.
-Keeping up with oral hygiene is extra important while wisdom teeth are breaking through the gums.
+Keeping up with oral hygiene is extra important, while wisdom teeth are breaking through the gums.

 If you or someone you know is having an issue with a wisdom tooth affecting dental work, teeth, or gums, call the office of Dr. Cohen at 626-967-6453.